-Inpatient treatment that are pre-certified, excluding provider services which are described above, is covered at normal plan benefits.
+Inpatient treatment that is pre-certified, excluding provider services which are described above, is covered at normal plan benefits.
 Inpatient treatment received without precertification is paid at 50% after the deductible.

-A mental disorder is a disease commonly understood to be a

-mental disorder, whether or not it has a physiological or organic basis, and/or for which treatment is generally provided by or under the direction of a mental health professional such as a psychiatrist or psychologist.
+A mental disorder is a disease commonly understood to be a mental disorder, whether or not it has a physiological or organic basis, and/or for which treatment is generally provided by or under the direction of a mental health professional such as a psychiatrist or psychologist.
 A mental or nervous disorder includes but is not limited to:

-- Schizophrenia,
+- a) Schizophrenia,

-- Bipolar disorder (manic/depressive),
+- b) Bipolar disorder (manic/depressive),

-- Pervasive mental development disorder (autism),
+- c) Pervasive mental development disorder (autism),

-- Panic disorder,
+- d) Panic disorder,

-- Major depressive disorder,
+- e) Major depressive disorder,

-- Psychotic depression, or
+- f) Psychotic depression, or

-- Obsessive compulsive disorder.
+- g) Obsessive compulsive disorder.